The Guilt That Follows You Into Every Room

 Your hands are in the water.
 You're making the right sounds.
 But your mind is three rooms away, drafting an email you should have sent two hours ago, calculating whether you can get bedtime to happen early enough to finish it before you collapse.

 Your kid says something.
 You miss it.
 They say it again.
-You catch the second half—something about a dinosaur, maybe, or a friend at school.
+You catch the second half — something about a dinosaur, maybe, or a friend at school.
 You nod.
-You say “wow.”
+You say "wow."
 You hope it was the right response.

 And then the guilt arrives.
 Not because you weren't there, but because you were there, technically, and it still wasn't enough.

-This is presence guilt.
-Not the guilt of absence—the guilt of partial presence.
-The suspicion that your attention is a resource being tracked, and you’re always in deficit.
+The suspicion that your attention is a resource being tracked, and you're always in deficit.

 At work, there's the low hum of guilt for not being home.
 At home, the low hum of guilt for not being fully home because part of you is still at work.
 You are never in the right place.
 You are always borrowing time from somewhere it was "supposed" to belong.